-The Tennessee Titans were formally the Houston Oilers and they began to play in Houston Texas in 1960 through founder Bud Adams.
-The Oilers had early success and won multiple titles before the famed AFC-NFL merger of 1970.
-The franchise underwent a relocation from Houston to Tennessee in 1997 and they officially changed their name to the Tennessee Titans for the 1999 season.
+The Tennessee Titans were formally the Houston Oilers, and they began to play in Houston, Texas, in 1960 through founder Bud Adams.
+The Oilers enjoyed early success and won multiple titles before the famed AFC-NFL merger of 1970.
+The franchise underwent a relocation from Houston to Tennessee in 1997, and they officially changed their name to the Tennessee Titans for the 1999 season.

-The Titans have made one successful chip campaign for Super Bowl XXXIV where they fell to the St. Louis Rams 23-16.
-Moreover, they continued to gain compound success by making the playoffs in all but one season from 1999-2003.
-However, the club has struggled since then making the play-off twice in the next thirteen seasons.
+The Titans made 1 successful chip campaign for Super Bowl XXXIV where they fell to the St. Louis Rams 23-16.
+Moreover, they continued to gain compound success by making the Playoffs in all but one season from 1999 to 2003.
+However, the club has struggled since then, making the Playoffs only twice in the next 13 seasons.

-Over the last four seasons beginning in 2016, the Tennessee Titans have seemingly found their footing once again.
-They managed to put together four consecutive winning seasons and made the playoffs twice in that time period.
-Not to mention, they’re four straight winning seasons is the most since they were under the mantle of the Houston Oilers from the early days.
+Over the last 4 seasons, beginning in 2016, the Tennessee Titans have seemingly found their footing once again.
+They managed to put together 4 consecutive winning seasons and made the Playoffs twice in that time period.
+Not to mention, their 4 straight winning seasons are the most since they were under the mantle of the Houston Oilers from their early days.

-Amy Adams Strunk is the controlling owner of the Tennessee Titans and the daughter of Bud Adams who founded the Houston Oilers back in 2016.
-The team is currently owned under the banner of KSA Industries which is a proprietary company for many of Bud Adams’ business.
-Amy Strunk owns half of the Titans franchise while other members of the family own the remaining half.
+Amy Adams Strunk is the controlling owner of the Tennessee Titans and the daughter of Bud Adams who founded the Houston Oilers.
+The team is currently owned under the banner of KSA Industries, which is a proprietary company for many of Bud Adams’ business.
+Amy Strunk owns half of the Titans franchise, while other members of the family own the remaining half.

 Susie Adams Smith who is a co-owner recently announced that she was selling her share in the team and Amy will remain the controlling owner.
 The sale leaves the ownership breakdown at 50% for Amy Adams Strunk, the remaining split between Kenneth Adam IV, Barclay Adams, and Susan Lewis.
 The pending sale requires approval from the NFL.

-Lyft, the ride-sharing application have been sponsors for the Titans and their aim when they came on board was to increase safety and alleviate traffic congestion for fans attending games during the season.
+Lyft, the ride-sharing application has sponsored the Titans and their aim when they came on board was to increase safety and alleviate traffic congestion for fans attending games during the season.
 Additionally, they have a deal with Celero Commerce, Postmates as well as BetMGM, just to name a few.

 |Quarterbacks||17.
 Ryan Tannehill |